 IONPs were synthesized through the co-precipitation method [23].
-Prior to the synthesis of IONPs, HCl was diluted to 0.5 M and deoxygenated by bubbling it with nitrogen gas for 30 minutes.
+Before the synthesis of IONPs, HCl was diluted to 0.5 M and deoxygenated by bubbling it with nitrogen gas for 30 minutes.
 It was followed by the addition of 6.5 g of FeCl3 and 5.56 g of FeCl2•4H2O into the 50 mL of 0.5 M HCl [24].
 The molar ratio of FeCl3 to FeCl2 was kept at 2:1.
 Next, the mixture was sonicated in an ultrasonic bath, WUC-A03H (Daihan, Korea) for 30 minutes.
 It was then transferred into a 1 L three-necked round bottom flask and bubbling with nitrogen gas for 30 minutes.
-Meanwhile, the mixture in the three-necked round bottom flask was heated to 80 $^{\circ}$ C under continuous stirring at 500 rpm [25].
-Once the mixture in three-necked round bottom flask reached 80 $^{\circ}$ C, 500 mL of 1.5 M NaOH was added drop-by-drop into the mixture.
+Meanwhile, the mixture in the three-necked round bottom flask was heated to 80°C under continuous stirring at 500 rpm [25].
+Once the mixture in three-necked round bottom flask was heated to 80°C under continuous stirring at 500 rpm [25].
+Once the mixture in three-necked round bottom flask was heated to 80°C under continuous stirring at 500 rpm [25].
+Once the mixture in three-necked round bottom flask was heated to 80°C under continuous stirring at 500 rpm [25].
+Once the mixture in three-necked round bottom flask was heated to 80°C under continuous stirring at 500 rpm [25].
+Once the mixture in three-necked round bottom flask reached 80°C, 500 mL of 1.5 M NaOH was added drop-by-drop into the mixture.
 The mixture was stirred continuously for 15 minutes after adding NaOH.
 The black precipitate, IONPs was formed after the process.
 The precipitate was then isolated with a neodymium magnet and washed with reverse osmosis (RO) water followed by absolute C2H5OH until reach pH 7.
-The collected powder was further dried in a freeze dryer at -45 $^{\circ}$ C for 1 day.
-The experimental set up for the synthesis of IONPs was shown in Figure 1.
+The collected powder was further dried in a freeze dryer at -45°C for 1 day.
+The experimental set up for the synthesis of IONPs is shown in Figure 1.